National Ocean Service

 The National Ocean Service (NOS) is an office within the U.S. Department of Commerce, National Oceanic and Atmospheric Administration (NOAA).
-It is responsible for preserving and enhancing the nation's coastal resources and ecosystems along approximately 95000 mi of shoreline, that is bordering 3500000 sqmi of coastal, Great Lakes and ocean waters.
-Its mission is to "provide science-based solutions through collaborative partnerships to address evolving economic, environmental, and social pressures on our oceans and coasts."
-The office works with partnered agencies to ensure that ocean and coastal areas are safe, healthy, and productive.
-It`s projects focus on working to ensure safe and efficient marine transportation, promoting the protection of coastal communities, conserving marine and coastal places.
-It employs 1,700 scientists, natural resource managers, and specialists in many different fields.
-The National Ocean Service was previously known as the National Ocean Survey until it was renamed in 1983.
+It is responsible for preserving and enhancing the nation's coastal resources and ecosystems along approximately 95000 mi of shoreline, that is bordering 3500000 sqmi of coastal, Great Lakes, and ocean waters.
+Its mission is to "provide science-based solutions through collaborative partnerships to address the evolving economic, environmental, and social pressures on our oceans and coasts."
+Its projects focus on working to ensure the safe and efficient marine transportation, promoting the protection of coastal communities, conserving marine and coastal places.
+NOS employs 1,700 scientists, natural resource managers, and specialists in many different fields.
+The National Ocean Service was previously also known as the National Ocean Survey until it was renamed in 1983.

 Organization

-As one of six NOAA Line Offices, NOAA's National Ocean Service (NOS) observes, studies, and manages the nation's coastal and marine resources.
-NOS measures and predicts coastal and ocean phenomena, protects large areas of the oceans, works to ensure safe navigation, and provides tools and information to protect and restore coastal and marine resources.
+As one of the six NOAA Line Offices, NOAA's National Ocean Service (NOS) observes, studies, and manages the nation's coastal and marine resources.
+The NOS measures and predicts the coastal and ocean phenomena, protects large areas of the oceans, works to ensure safe navigation, and provides tools and information to protect and restore the coastal and marine resources.
 NOAA's National Ocean Service is composed of seven programs and two staff offices.